 The following is a selection of video work produced for various clients.

-FTP Media is currently overseeing and mentoring students in the production of a video series for the Mobile Experience Innovation Centre, a not-for-profit association founded by OCAD University in Toronto with a mission to “support design leadership, experience innovation and applied research in Canada’s mobile and wireless industries.”
+FTP Media produced a video series for the Mobile Experience Innovation Centre, a not-for-profit association founded by OCAD University in Toronto with a mission to “support design leadership, experience innovation and applied research in Canada’s mobile and wireless industries.”
+Part of the program involved mentoring advanced high school students in the filming and post-production editing of the event’s video series.
+For more information about this excellent program and to register for future events, visit the MEIC blog here.

 In the fall of 2012, the Milton Community Resource Centre hired FTP Media to produce a video entitled “Our Human Rights” which was to be presented at their Annual General Meeting and at the Lions Quest Conference 2012.
 Featuring several pre-school and school-age children declaring their human rights, this short (2.5 min) video is a strong assertion of the MCRC’s values.
 FTP Media was proud to participate in this project and we enjoyed creating an inspiring and empowering experience for the young children who participated in this project with us.